The guidances have been written by AZSAB members and it covers all necessary information and tips for incoming students

 Amsterdam

-By: Nuru Nabiyev
+Written by: Nuru Nabiyev

 Amsterdam is not only a financial, logistical, and technological hub of all of Benelux, but also a unique place to study at high-quality universities, grow career-wise, and of course, spend a great time with many international people.